Over 14 million Syrians need urgent assistance

 Family strengthening: SOS Children's Village Syria is supporting children and their families so that they can stay together.
 We offer different support depending on the individual needs of the family.
 In some cases, this may be providing food or helping them with access to health services.
 SOS Children's Villages also helps families so that children can go to school.

 Care for children who cannot live with their families: Children who have lost parental care live in SOS families in Damascus.
-Families currently live in two neighbourhoods in Damascus – Qodsaya and Saboura – and we plan to create new families in a third neighbourhood – Sahnaya.
+Families currently live in three neighbourhoods in Damascus.
 Here they will live integrated in the community, alongside other families in the neighbourhood.
 In 2012, some children were evacuated from SOS Children's Village Aleppo and found a stable home in Damascus.
 Other children and young people were separated from their families due to the war.
 We work hard to reunite families, but if this is not possible, the children stay in our care.

 Although Damascus is relatively safe, we are carefully monitoring the situation and making every effort to ensure the safety of the children and young people in our care.